 Late pick-up fees will be added to parents’ billing statements and are due with the next regularly scheduled payment.
 Repeated failure to pick up children in a timely manner will result in forfeiture of your child’s participation in AYS.
 If you have an emergency and will be late to pick up your child from AYS, call your Youth Development Leader as soon as possible.

-Families with three or more children enrolled in Summer Enrichment will receive an automatic 5% discount per child.
+Families with three or more children enrolled in AYS will receive an automatic 5% discount per child.

-AYS offers a 7% discount to parents who pay tuition in full for the entire Summer Enrichment semester.
-Payment must be received prior to the start of the program.
-Please contact 317-283-3817 or firstname.lastname@example.org for more information.
+AYS offers a 7% discount to parents who pay tuition in full for the entire semester.
+Payment must be received prior to the start of the fall or spring semester.
+Please contact 317-283-3817 or email@example.com for more information.

 Partner School Personnel

 AYS accepts CCDF vouchers and recommends that families who meet the CCDF guidelines apply.
 Information about CCDF eligibility and the application process can be found at www.intakechildcare.com.
-Please note, regular tuition payments are due until AYS receives notice of an approved CCDF voucher from the state.
-Families with CCDF vouchers are required to swipe their Hoosier Works child care card every day at their AYS program site to record their child’s daily attendance.
-If parents fail to swipe each day, they will be responsible for payment for the full tuition cost.
+Please note, regular tuition payments are due until CCDF approval is received.
+Families with CCDF vouchers are required to swipe their Hoosier Works child care card daily at their AYS program site to record their child’s daily attendance.

 Health & Safety

-AYS works with and follows all local, state, and CDC guidelines for camp safety.
+AYS works with and follows all local, state, and CDC guidelines for program safety.
 During the COVID-19 pandemic, AYS reviews and updates its individual site safety plans on a regular basis.
-Please speak directly with your Youth Development Leader for information about AYS safety and our plans to keep students safe all summer long.
+Please speak directly with your Youth Development Leader for information about AYS safety and our plans to keep students safe.

 DROP-OFF & PICK-UP

 To ensure the safety of all children, AYS requires that every child is signed in and signed out by a parent or another authorized adult each day.
 Children cannot be dropped off on school grounds and may not sign themselves into the program.
-Only persons authorized during enrollment may pick up a child from Summer Enrichment.
+Only persons authorized in advance may pick up a child from AYS.
 In the event of a custody situation, you must provide court documents showing proof of legal restrictions.
 Only individuals 18 years or older may be listed as authorized pick-ups.
 Photo ID is required until staff become familiar with faces.
 ID will be required if there is someone picking up that staff or substitute staff do not recognize.

 In the case of an emergency where no previously authorized individuals are available to pick up the child, the parent/guardian may contact the Youth Development Leader in advance by telephone to make special arrangements.
 A verification will also need to be faxed or emailed.
 The new authorized individual must show picture ID to sign the child out.